so1icitx/vm-anti-detection/Anti-Detection Techniques/Device Name Modifications/README.md

 # Device Name Modifications for VM Anti-Detection

 Device name modifications are a key part of making a virtual machine (VM) undetectable.
-Many detection tools—like anti-cheat or VM protection software—check hardware names for signs of virtualization, such as “QEMU” or “VMware.”
+Many detection tools, like anti-cheat or VM protection software, check hardware names for signs of virtualization, such as “QEMU” or “VMware.”
 This guide explains how the `qemu-anti-detection` project renames virtual hardware to mimic real devices, helping your VM pass as a physical machine.

 ## Why Modify Device Names?